mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 {format: python}
 ![](openai-example.py)

-Everytie you run this example you get different output.
+Everytime you run this example you get different output.
 Here is one example run:

 ```
 $ python openai-example.py